serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ## The 'Shortsighted GHC' overlapping instances

-Here we look at a variant of this error where one feel that GHC is sometimes very short sighted.
+Here we look at a variant of this error where one feels that GHC is sometimes very short sighted.

 ```hs